Aninstance/zws-wordpress-contacts-database/readme.txt

     - Free form extra information
 * Administrators submit postcode, which queries database and returns nearest contacts to the target (provided target is within contact's maximum radius).
 * Contact information for the nearest contacts to the target are displayed, together with a Google Map upon which the target, contacts and home base are marked.
-* Uses Memcacher to cache requests to the Google Distance Matrix API, to improve speed and limit API requests.
+* Uses Memcached to cache requests to the Google Distance Matrix API, to improve speed and limit API requests.

+== Requirements ==

+You will need to have Memcached installed on your system to make use of the Cache feature.

+The plugin has been tested with PHP versions 5.5.x and above.

 == Future development roadmap ==